-A native of Bethel, Connecticut, Jennifer Caraluzzi is a performer, educator and arts administrator.
-Studying with John Moriarty and Stephen Lord at New England Conservatory, Jennifer currently serves a dual role as Program Coordinator for NEC's School of Continuing Education and voice faculty for the Preparatory School and Continuing Education.
+A native of Bethel, Connecticut, Jennifer Caraluzzi is a performer, educator and administrator.
+Studying with John Moriarty and Stephen Lord at New England Conservatory, Jennifer currently serves on the voice faculty for NEC's School of Continuing Education.
 Her awards and scholarships include: 2010 winner of the Jenny Lind Vocal Competition for Sopranos, touring the summer of 2010 in Sweden, the Florence C. Rowe Voice Scholarship at New England Conservatory, Sergio Franchi Memorial Scholarship, James Furman Memorial Music Award Endowment, Schoolmasters Special Scholarship at Western Connecticut State University, Connecticut Choral Society Award, and has been a top-place winner in the National Association of Teachers of Singing Vocal Competition on three occasions.

 Jennifer was a Gerdine Young Artist with Opera Theater St. Louis for their 2012 season, performing the role of Frasquita in Carmen, as well as, understudying Despina in Cosí fan Tutte.
 Her other roles include Cunegonde in Candide, Susanna in Le Nozze di Figaro, Angelina in Trial by Jury, Mabel in The Pirates of Penzance, Lauretta in Gianni Schicchi, Lucy in The Telephone, Gretel in Hansel and Gretel, and Zerlina in Don Giovanni.
 Jennifer also worked with Opera Theater St. Louis, Michael Cristopher, and Terrance Blanchard on the world premiere of Blanchard’s first opera, The Champion, which recently premiered in their 2013 season.